brahianrosswill/Negative-attention-for-ComfyUI-/README.md

 # Negative-attention-for-ComfyUI-
-Takes the difference in between the positive and negative conditioning at the attention.
+Takes the difference in between the positive and negative conditioning at the cross attention.

 A proof of concept which demonstrates that a negative influence can be obtained by taking the difference at the output of the cross attention.